Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 ## Dataset
 The project dataset is openly available on Kaggle [SIIM-ISIC Melanoma Classification, 2020](https://www.kaggle.com/c/siim-isic-melanoma-classification).
 It consists of around forty-four thousand images from the same patient sampled over different weeks and stages.
 The dataset consists of images in various file format.
 The raw images are in DICOM (Digital Imaging and COmmunications in Medicine), containing patient metadata and skin lesion images.
 DICOM is a commonly used file format in medical imaging.
 Additionally, the dataset also includes images in TFRECORDS (TensorFlow Records) and JPEG format.

 Furthermore, thirty-three thousand are in training set among the forty-four thousand images and around eleven thousand in the test set.
 However, our quick analysis found a significant class imbalance in the training dataset.
 Thirty-two thousand are labelled as benign (Not Cancerous) and only five hundred marked as malignant (Cancerous).
-That is, the training set contains only ±1.76% of malignant images.
+That is, the training set contains only ±1.76% of malignant images (Figure 1).
 Along with the patient's images, the dataset also has a CSV file containing a detail about patient-level contextual information, which includes patient id, gender, patient age, location of benign/malignant site, and indicator of malignancy for the imaged lesion.

 ![Class Imbalance](./readme_images/1.jpg)

+*Figure 1: Class imbalance*

 To overcome the issue of class imbalance, we planned to include data from the year 2018 [ISIC, 2018](https://challenge2018.isic-archive.com/) and 2019 [ISIC, 2019](https://challenge2019.isic-archive.com/) competition with our existing 2020 Kaggle competition [SIIM-ISIC Melanoma Classification, 2020](https://www.kaggle.com/c/siim-isic-melanoma-classification).
 Out of 25k images in the 2019 competition, it has ten times (17.85%) more positive sample ratio, making the metrics more stable (Figure 2).